mona-actions/gh-repo-stats/README.md

 # Get Repository Statistics

 **GitHub CLI** extensions are repositories that provide additional `gh` commands, and this **GitHub CLI** extension can help you find information about your repositories in your organizations.
+This information outlines the underlying **GitHub** `metadata` associated with your repository.
+This information is key to understanding how long a migration of the data from one instance of **GitHub** to another will take.
+When the extension is run to completion, you will be presented with a visual table, or `*.csv` file to parse for all relevant information.

 ## Prerequisites

-- You need to have **GitHub CLI** installed by following this documentation: <https://github.com/cli/cli#installation>
+- **GitHub CLI** installed by following this documentation: <https://github.com/cli/cli#installation>
-- You need to have an operating system that can run shell scripts(*bash/sh*)
+- Operating system that can run shell scripts(*bash/sh*)

 You need to either export these environment variables: